Korean War Legacy Project

 Landing at Inchon and Fighting to Seoul

-Duane Trowbridge describes nearly non-stop activity after arriving at Inchon.
-He explains, in detail, coming under mortar attack on the way to Seoul and receiving shrapnel in his knee.
-He explains how his injury sidelined him for a little while but shares he was soon back in the line of fire.
-He explains the struggle of a fellow soldier who got trapped in a foxhole and how a friend, Bill, lost his eyesight due to a mortar attack.
+Duane Trowbridge describes nearly non-stop activity after arriving at Incheon.
+He discusses coming under mortar attack on the way to Seoul and receiving shrapnel in his knee.
+He recalls the struggle of a fellow soldier who got trapped in a foxhole and how a friend lost his eyesight due to a mortar attack.
 He shares how he received his Purple Heart.

 Share this Clip +